Roles & Permissions Overview

 Whenever you invite a new user or edit an existing one, you have an overview of all the roles and permissions.
 In this way, you know exactly what kind of permissions you are granting to users when you assign certain roles.

 When you create an apaleo account, you are automatically the account admin.
 As admin, you can do absolutely everything, making this the most powerful apaleo user.
 A bit too powerful to use it in daily work, actually.
 That's why apaleo comes with specific user roles, tailored to the tasks these people need to do.
 The Account Admin is the only role that is allowed to invite and deactivate users in your account.

-This is basically the same as the account admin, but at least it is limited to one property.
+This is basically the same as the account admin, but at least it is limited to one property and without the power to add and deactivate users.
 This is a good role for general managers, or your internal apaleo helpdesk - having access to everything also means you can quickly help people out, even remotely.
-The two kinds of admin are the only ones than can invite users to your apaleo account, or kick them out again.

 Front Desk and Reservation Manager

 We think those two are the most important people at a hotel (sorry, managers!) - they check guests in and out, handle special wishes and questions, and make sure your guests are having a good time.
 It's all about the guests for them!
 We do focus a lot on making their work life more fun, and a part of this is hiding complicated things, or making it really hard to make mistakes.

 The role is divided into the senior reservation manager, and junior front desk employees or receptionists.
 They both mainly work with reservations, but have different access rights.
 Generally, all special requests and actions that cannot be repaired easily are limited to the reservation manager:

 - cancel reservations or set them to no-show